GettingOver09/flutter-blog-post/README.md

 MarkDown file.
 March 2024

+Project Overview:
+The Messenger app is designed as a communication platform with integrated blogging features.
+Its primary purpose is to facilitate text messaging, group chats, and blog post creation for registered users.
+The target audience includes individuals who seek a versatile messaging platform with the ability to share thoughts, interact with others, and stay updated on local weather.

 Blog Post Creation: Registered users can create blog posts with an image, title, and description.
 Post Management: Users have the ability to edit and delete their blog posts.
 Interaction: Users can engage with each other by liking posts and leaving comments.